 Our surgeons perform an array of operations using with both traditional and newly developed, leading-edge techniques.
-Together with Stony Brook's specialists in cardiology, they contribute to the nationally recognized excellence of the Stony Brook University Heart Center.
+Together with Stony Brook's specialists in cardiology, they contribute to the nationally recognized excellence of the Stony Brook University Heart Institute.

-In 2011, our ventricular assist device (VAD) program — the first and only VAD program on Long Island that provides "destination therapy" — received national accreditation.
+In 2011, our ventricular assist device (VAD) program — the first and only VAD program on Long Island that provides "destination therapy" — received national certification.
 Click here for more information about this leading-edge program for treating heart failure.

 The Division’s thoracic specialists treat a range of benign and malignant pulmonary (lung) diseases in both adults and children.
 They perform conventional operations as well as new minimally invasive procedures, such as videoscopic lung resection and radiofrequency ablation for lung cancer.

 Reflecting their commitment to utilizing the latest treatment advances, our thoracic surgeons perform Suffolk's only lung volume reduction surgery for severe emphysema.
 For information about their multidisciplinary approach to treating lung cancer, please see the online resources of the Lung Cancer Evaluation Center.

 Since 1999, the Division has been a member of the American College of Surgeons Oncology Group (ACOSOG) in order to participate in multi-center clinical trials of thoracic surgery for the treatment of lung cancer and other cancers in the chest.
 Our surgeons' participation provides patients with the only available access to these trials in Suffolk County.